The Shock of Selling Your Startup for Half a Billion and Getting Nothing

 Why Founders Couldn’t Stop the Deal

 But wait.
 If this was such a horrible deal for the founders, why did they do the deal?
 The reality was the founders couldn’t stop the deal because they also granted the same two lead investors drag along rights.
 This drag along right forced the other shareholders to accept the decisions made by these two investors.
-Imagine how the founders felt when they received the notice below that the drag along right was being exercised and they could do nothing to stop getting short-changed.

 Lessons Learned: Build a Very Fundable Startup